SharifElHaloul/Code-institute-Project-1/README.md

                         </li>
 ```

-3. Could not seem to centre align text in my divs that had bootstrap columns assigned to them no matter how specifically I targEted them.
+3. Could not seem to centre align text in my divs that had bootstrap columns assigned to them no matter how specifically I targeted them.
 After much searching I found the bootsrap "text-center" class which fixed this:

 ```HTML